stan-dev/design-docs/designs/0004-sparse-matrices.md

 sparse_matrix[N, M, nonzero_row_index, nonzero_col_index, val] A
 // Can we do this?
 sparse_matrix[N, M, nonzero_row_index, nonzero_col_index] B;
 ```

-Alternatively a sparse matrix can be constructed via Compressed Sparse Row (CSR) Notation That's used within Eigen (See appendix below for description on how Eigen handles sparse matrix storage)
+Alternatively, a sparse matrix can be constructed via Compressed Sparse Row (CSR) Notation that's used within Eigen (See appendix below for description on how Eigen handles sparse matrix storage)

 ```stan
 data {